orium/cargo-rdme/README.md

 Cargo command to create your README from your crate’s documentation.

+## Installation

+You can install cargo rdme with cargo by running `cargo install cargo-rdme`.

 ## Usage

 Cargo rdme will insert your crate’s documentation in your README file.
 To control where the